Should You Use the Same Accompanying Letter for Different Positions?

 - Closing paragraph - reiterate your enthusiasm, thank the hiring manager, and add a call to action.

-- Letter structure - no matter for how many jobs you apply, cover letter structure remains unchanged.
+- Letter structure - no matter for how many jobs you apply, introduction letter structure remains unchanged.

 What You Should Always Customize in Your Cover Letter